melwitt/melwitt.github.io/_posts/2022-10-04-how-scheduling-works-in-nova.md

 ## Nova scheduler filters

-After the list of compute host candidates is prefiltered and returned from Placement, they are run through the scheduler filters configured by [`[scheduler]enabled_filters`][5] in the Nova scheduler configuration.
+After the list of compute host candidates is pre-filtered and returned from Placement, they are run through the scheduler filters configured by [`[scheduler]enabled_filters`][5] in the Nova scheduler configuration.
 Note that any filters in `[scheduler]enabled_filters` must also be in